hkparker/imux/README.md

 Multiplexity
 ============

 Multiplexity is an inverse multiplexer for file transfers.
 Data is sent over an arbitrary number of TLS sockets routed over an arbitrary number of networks.
 Using multiple sockets on a single network can improve performance and evade some implementations of traffic shaping / throttling while using multiple networks allows one to maximize bandwidth consumption on each network.
-Multiplexity supports some other options as well, including adjusting the socket count mid transfer, resetting each connection after a n bytes, and directory transfers.
+Multiplexity supports some other options as well, including resetting each connection after every chunk of data, changing the chunk size, and increasing the socket count during a session.

 Current status
 --------------

-Starting to implement in Go.
-The ReadQueue (File -> Chunks) and Buffer (Chunks -> File) objects are working well, I am now writing the IMUXSocket object, which passes Chunks over TLS sockets.
+I've experiemented with several ideas and protocol features in a Ruby proof of concept implementation, and am now in the process of formalizing everything in Go.
+I expect to have the basic API complete in the next few months.

 License
 -------